Gold standard test for diagnosing the presence of mycobacteria organisms.

 Respiratory specimens, body fluids, CSF, gastric aspirates that are under 5 mL and Urines under 40 mL will receive a volume suboptimal disclaimer in the report.

 Positive cultures are reported as soon as detected.
 AFB stain, AFB identification of positives, and susceptibility tests are billed separately from culture.
-Identification of positive culture is billed by individual DNA probes and tests performed.
-Mycobacterium tuberculosis Complex Detection and Rifampin Resistance by PCR (ARUP test code 2010775) is available for respiratory, CSF or body fluid specimens.
+Identification of positive culture is billed by matrix-assisted laser desorption ionization (MALDI) and/or sequencing tests performed.
+Mycobacterium tuberculosis Complex Detection and Rifampin Resistance by PCR (ARUP test code 2010775) is available for respiratory, CSF, or body fluid specimens.

 The laboratory should be notified when the presence of M. genavense is suspected as this organism will not grow on media routinely used for Mycobacterium isolation.